Football - American

 At this point, I am at my third step.
 I know what the defender is doing whether it’s an inside rush or an outside rush - I have the correct posture to react.
 Now, it’s time to Hulk smash!

-Disclaimer: Sometimes you can do all the thinking and have the right set and still get run over.
+Disclaimer: Sometimes you can do all the thinking and have the right set, but you still get run over.
 That’s a part of the game.
 But if I get run over and the QB completes the pass, I’ve done my job with ninety percent Einstein and ten percent Hulk.